ringcentral/ringcentral-embeddable/README.md

 }
 ```

-The `appSecret` is optional to enable the authorizatio code flow.
+The `appSecret` is optional to enable the authorization code flow.
 If you don't provide `appSecret`, the app will use the implicit grant flow.

 App Permissions required: `Edit Message`, `Edit Presence`, `Faxes`, `Internal Messages`, `Read Accounts`, `Read Call Log`, `Read Contacts`, `Read Messages`, `Read Presence`, `RingOut`, `SMS` and `VoIP Calling`